 Weathering a Winter Storm

-When ice and heavy snow bring down limbs and power lines, safety is a consideration indoors and outside.
+When ice and heavy snow bring down limbs and power lines, safety is a consideration indoors and out.
 Make sure you know how to weather the storm.

 When outside, stay away from downed power lines:

-- A power line does not need to be sparking or arcing to be energized, even if it’s sagging close to or on the ground, and other utility lines can also become energized by being in contact with an electrical line.
+- A power line does not need to be sparking or arcing to be energized.
+Equipment near power lines can also be energized and dangerous.

 - Motorists should never drive over a downed line as snagging a line could pull down a pole or other equipment and cause other hazards.